-- 10. In the control pane on the left hand side, the image snapshot will be automatically selected based on the structure set DICOM UID information. - 11.
-Fill in the Patient Course information and select the appropriate HU to RSP curve (as shown below)
+- 5. In the control pane on the left hand side, the patient model will be automatically selected based on the structure set DICOM UID information - 6.
+Fill in the Patient Data and select the appropriate treatment site and HU to RSP curve (as shown below)

-- 12. You will see a list of the imported structures.
-Here you may choose whether or not to import each structure by checking or unchecking the box beside each structure name. - 1.
-For this case, we will import all available structures and there is nothing to change on this page - 13.
-You also have the ability to assign or edit any structures that are shown as custom, which indicates the name did not exactly match a directive structure from the treatment site template list you specified during patient creation.
+7. You will see a list of the imported structures.
+Here you may choose whether or not to import each structure by checking or unchecking the box beside each structure name.

-- 1. Matched, Assigned, and Custom structures are designated with corresponding tags at the end of the structure name in the structure list. - 2.
-Assigning a custom structure to a defined directive structure will result in the imported structure inheriting all the predefined structure properties (e.g. name, type, color) - 3.
-For all custom structures the type is by default set to "Other" unless it contains the letters "TV" (as in PTV or CTV), in which case it is assigned the type of "Target"; this may be changed here if needed - 14.
-Click the "Create Patient" button to create the patient and import the CT Images and Structures into it. - 15.
-The patient is now created and all available data has been imported, so it is time to proceed with entering the prescription information - 16.
-Click on the Back to Import button
+- 1. For this case, we will import all available structures and there is nothing to change on this page - 2.
+You also have the ability to assign or edit any structures that are shown as custom, which indicates the name did not exactly match a site structure from the treatment site template list you specified during patient creation - 3.
+Matched, Assigned, and Custom structures are designated with corresponding tags at the end of the structure name in the structure list. - 4.
+Assigning a custom structure to a defined site structure will result in the imported structure inheriting all the predefined structure properties (e.g. name, type, color) - 5.
+For all custom structures the type is by default set to "Other" unless it contains the letters "TV" (as in PTV or CTV), in which case it is assigned the type of "Target"; this may be changed here if needed - 8.
+Click the Import button to create the patient and import the CT Images and Structures into it - 9.
+The patient is now created and all available data has been imported, so it is time to proceed with entering the prescription information